 When you send us comments, you grant Genesys a nonexclusive right to use or distribute your comments in any way it believes appropriate, without incurring any obligation to you.

 Contacting Genesys Technical Support

-If you have purchased support directly from Genesys, contact Genesys Technical Support at the following regional numbers:.
+If you have purchased support directly from Genesys, contact Genesys Technical Support at the regional numbers below.